diffblue/gitlab/doc/architecture/blueprints/runner_scaling/index.md

 auto-scaling.
 It not only needs to support auto-scaling, but it also needs to do that in the way to enable us to build on top of it to improve efficiency, reliability and availability.

-### Design principles

-Knowing the above problems that exist with our existing auto-scaling mechanism, let's define few high-level principles that we should have in mind when designing next GitLab Runner Scaling architecture:

-1. New auto-scaling method should become a core component of GitLab Runner product.

-   We should be able to easily maintain it, use the same tooling, test configuration and Go language setup as we do in our other main products.

-1. It should support multiple job execution environments - not only Docker containers on Linux operating system.

-   The best design would be to bring auto-scaling as a feature added on top of our current execution environments like Docker (on Linux and Windows) or shell (on any OS platform where Runner is currently supported).

-1. It should provide a clear and well documented plugin interface.

-   This way our community will be able to provide integrations for less popular cloud/environments providers or integrations that are supporting specific workflows.

-   Boundaries of such pluggable interface are a thing to design.
-We should make sure that core parts of job execution are left within Runner (so that we can make sure they work properly) and customizable parts can be left for the user to maintain.

-1. The auto-scaling mechanism design should allow us to add improvements that were hard to do with our Docker Machine executor.

-   Examples of these are:

-    - supporting execution of more than one job at once on a single, ephemeral VM;
-    - simplify the configuration of auto-scaling.

-1. The auto-scaling mechanism should be fully owned by GitLab.

-   This way we can make sure that evolution of the mechanism goes in a direction that works for our needs.
-Even if the mechanism itself could be extracted and used for other projects.

 ## Proposal